 Posts are under pressure to address these challenges and engage in strategic change projects to stay competitive and deliver customer value.

 In order to address the challenges, the next generation of high-performing posts will need to exhibit three core attributes critical for becoming or maintaining status as a high-performing business:

-	The process clarity realized by high performers results in an empowered workforce that works smarter, improves decision making and raises job satisfaction.
-The improved productivity through process optimization has an immediate and positive impact on the customer experience and profitability through all channels.
+The process clarity realised by high performers results in an empowered workforce that works smarter, improves decision making and raises job satisfaction.
+The improved productivity through process optimisation has an immediate and positive impact on the customer experience and profitability through all channels.

 Accenture's High Performance Postal Industry Process Model is built upon our deep industry expertise and experience with posts and other related industries around the world.
 It enables Accenture to assist posts in addressing their unique challenges in a consistent way by:

-	A key feature of the model is that it is modular and customizable as needed to address specific strategies and situations.
+A key feature of the model is that it is modular and customisable as needed to address specific strategies and situations.
 How is this achieved?
-The process model is designed so that it quickly reveals hidden process overlaps or gaps within a client's business operations; exposes best practices buried in the organization; distinguishes between core and non-core process essentials; and presents process improvement opportunities.
-Organizations use these insights to identify and implement process improvements that when executed differently will increase efficiencies and therefore generate greater value.
-In addition, shared process improvements are candidates for blueprinting a services-oriented architecture (SOA), which reduces the constraints of legacy systems and organizational boundaries.
+The process model is designed so that it quickly reveals hidden process overlaps or gaps within a client's business operations; exposes best practice buried in the organisation; distinguishes between core and non-core process essentials; and presents process improvement opportunities.
+Organisations use these insights to identify and implement process improvements that when executed differently will increase efficiencies and therefore generate greater value.
+In addition, shared process improvements are candidates for blueprinting a services-oriented architecture (SOA), which reduces the constraints of legacy systems and organisational boundaries.